AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code/README.md

 We will change this to add details about our app registration and deployment.

 By default, this configuration is set to support all Microsoft accounts.
-This includes Azure AD accounts used by organizations, and MSA accounts typically used by consumers.
+This includes Microsoft Entra accounts used by organizations, and MSA accounts typically used by consumers.

-Before proceeding, go to the Azure portal, and open the app registration for this app.
+Before proceeding, go to the Microsoft Entra admin center, and open the app registration for this app.

 #### **Client ID**